Food and Drug Administration, HHS.

 The Drug Price Competition and Patent Term Restoration Act of 1984 (Public Law 98-417) and the Generic Animal Drug and Patent Term Restoration Act (Public Law 100-670) generally provide that a patent may be extended for a period of up to 5 years so long as the patented item (human drug product, animal drug product, medical device, food additive, or color additive) was subject to regulatory review by FDA before the item was marketed.
 Under these acts, a product's regulatory review period forms the basis for determining the amount of extension an applicant may receive.

-FDA recently approved for marketing the human biological product AVASTIN (bevacizumab).
+FDA approved for marketing the human biologic product AVASTIN (bevacizumab).
 AVASTIN, used in combination with intravenous 5-fluorouracil-based chemotherapy, is indicated for first-line treatment of patients with metastatic carcinoma of the colon or rectum.
-Subsequent to this approval, the Patent and Trademark Office received a patent term restoration application for AVASTIN (U.S. Patent No. 6,054,297) from Genentech, Inc., and the Patent and Trademark Office requested FDA's assistance in determining this patent's eligibility for patent term restoration.
-In a letter dated July 8, 2005, FDA advised the Patent and Trademark Office that this human biological product had undergone a regulatory review period and that the approval of AVASTIN represented the first permitted commercial marketing or use of the product.
-Shortly thereafter, the Patent and Trademark Office requested that FDA determine the product's regulatory review period.
+Subsequent to this approval, the Patent and Trademark Office received a patent term restoration application for AVASTIN (U.S. Patent No. 6,639,055) from Genentech, Inc., and the Patent and Trademark Office requested FDA's assistance in determining this patent's eligibility for patent term restoration.
+In a letter dated July 24, 2007, FDA advised the Patent and Trademark Office that this human biological product had undergone a regulatory review period and that the approval of AVASTIN represented the Start Printed Page 27837first permitted commercial marketing or use of the product.
+Thereafter, the Patent and Trademark Office requested that FDA determine the product's regulatory review period.

 FDA has determined that the applicable regulatory review period for AVASTIN is 2,551 days.
 Of this time, 2,401 days occurred during the testing phase of the regulatory review period, while 150 days occurred during the approval phase.
 These periods of time were derived from the following dates: